sst/guide/_examples/how-to-create-a-reactjs-app-with-serverless.md

    The code for our frontend React.js app.

-## Create a serverless API
+## Create our infrastructure

-We'll be creating a simple API that'll be counting clicks.
-We need a database for this.
+Our app is made up of a simple API and a React.js app.
+The API will be talking to a database to store the number of clicks.
+We'll start by creating the database.

+### Adding the table

 We'll be using [Amazon DynamoDB](https://aws.amazon.com/dynamodb/); a reliable and highly-performant NoSQL database that can be configured as a true serverless database.
 Meaning that it'll scale up and down automatically.
 And you won't get charged if you are not using it.

-### Adding the table

 {%change%} Replace the `lib/MyStack.js` with the following.